KidsGen - the new age kids site

 Singhasan Battisi was the fantastic brilliant position of authority of King Vikramaditya, the King of Kings who led in the second century, BC.

-A collection of Buddha Reincarnation Stories and Buddhist short stories, for kids.
+A collection of Buddha Reincarnation Stories and Buddhist Jataka short stories, for kids.

-• Schools use them in reading and value education
+• Schools use them in reading lessons and value education programmes

-• Storytelling sessions and competitions often include them
+• Storytelling sessions and school competitions often draw on them

-For example, Panchatantra stories are part of school textbooks in India and abroad.
-Many educational publishers include them because they explain complex ideas in a simple way.
+Panchatantra stories, for example, appear in school textbooks both in India and abroad.
+Many educational publishers include them because they explain complex ideas - fairness, foresight, the cost of greed - in a form a young child can grasp at once.

 What are Indian folk tales?